yinazee/yinazee.github.io/_posts/2018-03-28-cli_app_-_the_moment_of_truth.markdown

 3. Gemini's Horoscope (May 21 - Jun 20)
 ```

 This way, there's no need for a 14th option.
 I'm beginning to streamline my app, I realized.
 I tried for the longest time to scrape from that pop-up.
 But I just couldn't figure out how.
 I googled, read a few scraping blogs and did some 1 on 1s.
 Finally, I just gave up and approach it a different way.
+(It was a hard thing to do.)

 I will just have to scrape the headline.text from all 13 different links: